7 Ayurvedic Smoothie Recipes by Body Type

 Do

-- Add digestive spices — Even a pinch transforms digestibility
+- Add digestive spices.
+Even a pinch changes the digestibility

-- Sip slowly — Mix with saliva rather than gulping
+- Sip slowly.
+Mix with saliva instead of gulping

-- Choose seasonal fruits — What grows locally now is what your body needs
+- Choose seasonal fruits.
+What's growing locally now is what your body wants

 Avoid